iefken/IPGA-Java-Controller/README.md

 This project is made as part of the 'Integration Project' course at Erasmus Hogeschool Brussel.
 (see: https://www.ehb.be/)

-#Getting Started
+# Getting Started

-1. Requirements
+# 1. Requirements

 	* Make sure to connect to VPN
 	* Make sure to read what every option does and needs 		before executing it!

-2. Installation process
+# 2. Installation process

 ## 1. Get the files